U.S. Biofuels Market Size, Share & Trends Analysis Report by 2026-2035

 Feedstock Insights

-Which feedstock Segment Dominates the U.S. Biofuels Market In 2024?
+Which Corn & Sugarcane Segment Dominates the U.S. Biofuels Market In 2025?

 The algae segment is expected to grow at a CAGR of 6.4% in the U.S. biofuels market during the forecast period.
 Algae-based biofuel production represents a next-generation pathway, offering high oil yields and carbon capture benefits.
 Although still at an early commercial stage, advancements in strain engineering and photobioreactor systems are enhancing scalability.
 The US Department of Energy’s support for algae R&D is fostering innovation, positioning it as a promising feedstock for sustainable aviation and marine fuels.